 - Publishing a custom script

 1. Before you begin

 Chatbot Store scripts can be used to respond to commonly encountered customer queries.
-Examples include: frequently asked questions, popular product overviews, information on discounts and links to redirect customer traffic to your store.
+For example, frequently asked questions, popular product overviews, information on discounts, and links to redirect customer traffic to your store.